5 awesome tools for focus and productivity I can’t live without. Make sure you check them out. I’m sure you’ll love them too.

 In the beginning, when I was trying to figure out the whole solopreneur thing, I lost track of time easily.

-For example, I love social media and it plays a major role in my business.
+For example, I love social media, and it plays a significant role in my business.
 Unfortunately, if you spend too much time with it, there’s no business anymore.

 In my corporate years, I rarely (and I do mean almost never) used social media during working hours.
 I used to find it very distracting.

 But from the moment I found myself working from home, though, it was tempting to:

 - Drop my friends a line on Facebook.

 Nothing bad itself, but time flies when you’re on social media, doesn’t it?

 Back then, I installed RescueTime because of its website blocker feature.
 And I used it a lot!

 When distraction stopped being an issue, I started to advantage of its weekly reporting.